obfuscar/docs/getting-started/configuration.rst

 Only assemblies specified in a ``Module`` element will be obfuscated.
 Resolved assemblies are not altered.

+It is highly recommended that you list assemblies one by one, and you can write simple PowerShell scripts to iterate files in the folder and generate a list of ``Module`` tags.
+Thomas Caudal introduced a ``Modules`` tag that supports include/exclude rules, and you can learn more from `this pull request <https://github.com/obfuscar/obfuscar/pull/254#issuecomment-581113846>`_.

 Exclusion Rules by Configuration
 --------------------------------
 It is possible to include additional elements within the Module elements to